 WHAT YOU'LL STUDY

 Clemson’s nursing school provides students with the communication, computer, leadership and critical-thinking skills that are vital in today’s complex health care environment.
 As a nursing major, your first two years at Clemson will be spent developing a well-rounded education.
 With a foundation and emphasis in liberal arts and basic science, you'll focus on classes such as biology, chemistry, psychology, sociology and writing.

-Global Health Certificate: A global health certificate will give students a hands-on nursing experience structured around classroom and field experiences.
+Global Health Certificate: An optional global health certificate will give students a hands-on nursing experience structured around classroom and field experiences.
 To receive the certificate, you’ll take three additional courses followed by a capstone experience abroad in a low-resource, Spanish-speaking country.